-This management proxy circular (the "Circular") is provided in the context of a solicitation of proxies by the management of Devonian Health Group Inc. (the "Corporation") for the annual general and special meeting (the "Meeting") of shareholders to be held virtually via live webcast available at https://bit.ly/38u380s on Wednesday, January 27, 2021 at the time and for purposes set forth in the foregoing notice of Meeting (the "Notice") and at any adjournment thereof.
-In the Circular, unless otherwise indicated, the financial information set out is dated as of July 31, 2020 while all other information set out is dated as of December 23, 2020.
+This management proxy circular (the "Circular") is provided in the context of a solicitation of proxies by the management of the Corporation for the Meeting to be held on Friday, January 24, 2020 at the place and time and for purposes set forth in the foregoing notice of Meeting (the "Notice") and at any adjournment thereof.
+In the Circular, unless otherwise indicated, the financial information set out is dated as at July 31, 2019 while all other information set out is dated as at December 20, 2019.
 All dollar amounts indicated herein are stated in Canadian dollars.

 While proxies will be mainly solicited by mail, certain directors, officers and employees of the Corporation may solicit them directly in person, by telephone, or by other means of electronic communication, but without additional compensation.
 The Corporation may also mandate an external proxy solicitation agency to help therewith.
 The cost of solicitation will be assumed by the Corporation, and it is not expected to be significant.
-Arrangements will also be taken with brokerage firms and other receivers, trustees and agents for the forwarding of proxy solicitation documents to the beneficial owners of the Corporation's Multiple Voting Shares (as defined below), Subordinate Voting Shares (as defined below) and Subordinate Exchangeable Voting Shares (as defined below) in accordance with the provisions of Regulation 54-101 respecting Communication with Beneficial Owners of Securities of a Reporting Issuer (the "Regulation 54-101").
+Arrangements will also be taken with brokerage firms and other receivers, trustees and agents for the forwarding of proxy solicitation documents to the beneficial owners of the Corporation's Multiple Voting Shares, Subordinate Voting Shares and Subordinate Exchangeable Voting Shares (hereinafter sometimes referred collectively to as the "Shares") (in accordance with the provisions of Regulation 54-101 respecting Communication with Beneficial Owners of Securities of a Reporting Issuer (the "Regulation 54-101").

 Shareholders of the Corporation whose Shares are registered in the Corporation's register in their name may exercise their rights by attending the Meeting or by completing a proxy form.
 If you are unable to be present in person at the Meeting, kindly complete, date and sign the enclosed proxy form.
-Proxies must be received by the transfer agent and registrar of the Corporation not later than 5:00 p.m.
-(Standard Eastern Time) on January 25, 2021 or 48 hours, excluding Saturdays and holidays, preceding the resumption of the Meeting after an adjournment (i) by mail at AST Trust Company (Canada), P.O.
-Box 721, Agincourt, Ontario, M1S 0A1; (ii) by facsimile machine at 416-368-2502 or by toll free number in Canada and the United States 1-866-781-3111; (iii) by calling the toll-free number in Canada and the United States 1-888-489-7352; (iv) by casting your vote online to the following website: www.astvotemyproxy.com; (v) by scanning and sendina it by email to proxyvote@astfinancial.com; or (vi) by scanning the QR code indicated on the proxy form with their smartphones.
+Proxies must be received by the transfer agent and registrar of the Corporation not later than 5:00 p.m. (local time) on January 22, 2020 or 48 hours, excluding Saturdays and holidays, preceding the resumption of the Meeting after an adjournment (i) by mail at AST Trust Company (Canada), P.O.
+Box 721, Agincourt, Ontario, M1S 0A1; (ii) by facsimile machine at 416-368-2502 or by toll free number in Canada and the United States 1-866-781-3111; (iii) by calling the toll-free number in Canada and the United States 1-888-489-7352; (iv) by casting your vote online to the following website: www.astvotemyproxy.com; and (v) by scanning sending it by email to proxyvote@astfinancial.com; or (vi) by scanning the QR code indicated on the proxy form with their smartphones.

-If you are not a registered shareholder of the Corporation as those Shares are registered in the name of a securities broker, or of another intermediary or a clearing agency, but you are a beneficial owner, please follow the instructions contained in the accompanying management proxy circular.
+If you are not a registered shareholder of the Corporation as those shares are registered in the name of a securities broker, or of another intermediary or a clearing agency, but you are a beneficial owner, please follow the instructions contained in the accompanying management proxy circular.